ecmwf-projects/dss-jupyterhub-notebooks/README.md

 Please explore the various libraries of Jupyter Notebooks produced by ECMWF in the context of the Copernicus Climate Change Service (C3S), the Copernicus Atmospheric Monitoring Service (CAMS) and the Copernicus Emergency Management Service (CEMS).

 > [!WARNING]
-> Please note that this is a read-only directory, and should you wish to save any changes you will have to do so in your personal space.
+> Please note that these notebooks are stored in a read-only directory, and should you wish to save any changes you will have to do so in your personal space.

 ## dss-notebooks